haru3613/getting-started-solution-template/README.md

   1. Second logic is not compulsory, but if you need to encode your data and change the field name: add a function in `downlink_encoding` from transform module (`modules/vendor/c2c/transform.lua`).
 Logic is slightly different from uplink decoding as the `key` is the `channel` on which you're controlling it and not the topic name.

-Note also for controllable channels, devices can perform acknowledgment message.
-If needed, you should add these topics in Mqtt client service to subscribe to them.
-You can then manually see them in `Logs` on Murano.

 **Post Scriptum**

+When trying to publish, if your device is disconnected logic will be performed inside the broker, (in AWS IoT) and not inside the template.
+Report to the last question of the part [Questions/Answers](#questions-answers).

+This template will mock acknowledgment event when changing *data out* in exosense.
+In fact, by changing one value in Exosense (to create a downlink message to the device) the platform will just verify if it can publish to the broker, raising an eventual error.
+But it wont rely one device response, as it can expect a long pooling before downlink reaches the device and this one acknowledges it back to murano.

 File `ConfigIO` in `vendor` is not synchronized with Exosense, it must be just a generic pattern, that will be personalized in Exosense in a second time for each device.

-This template will mock acknowledgment event when changing *data out* in exosense.
-In fact, by changing one value in Exosense (to create a downlink message to the device) the platform will rely on a quick acknowledgment from the device.
-But on its side, LoRaWAN protocol has another priority for this.
-Basically, the device will get downlink messages quickly, but acknowledgment isn't managed on the device side.

 For some reason, if you want to redirect a bunch of topics to another one, you have to create a Rule to republish desired topics to your device or murano (bi-directional).
 [See there: use republish part](https://docs.aws.amazon.com/iot/latest/developerguide/iot-rule-actions.html).